rdhr/CALiPPSO.jl/README.md

 ### Other examples

 You can find other examples of how CALiPPSO is used in dimensions d=3,4,5, and other features in the [Examples section](https://rdhr.github.io/CALiPPSO.jl/dev/tests.html) of the documentation.
+We refer to the `Examples` folder of this repo for the scripts of some other usage cases.

 ### Advanced usage